chrisant996/clink/docs/clink.md

 Optional attributes (can be abbreviated to 3 letters):
 - `bold` or `nobold` adds or removes boldface (usually represented by forcing the color to use high intensity if it doesn't already; some terminal programs may also/instead use a bolder font weight).
 - `underline` adds an underline (some terminal programs cannot display underlines).
 - `italic` adds italics (some terminal programs cannot display italics).
+This keyword requires Clink v1.7.0 or newer; in older versions you can use the `sgr` keyword with the corresponding escape code sequence such as `sgr 3`.
 - `reverse` swaps the foreground and background colors.
+This keyword requires Clink v1.7.0 or newer; in older versions you can use the `sgr` keyword with the corresponding escape code sequence such as `sgr 7`.

 Optional colors for <span class="arg">foreground_color</span> and <span class="arg">background_color</span> (can be abbreviated to 3 letters):
 - `default` or `normal` uses the default color as defined by the current color theme in the console window.
 - `black`, `red`, `green`, `yellow`, `blue`, `cyan`, `magenta`, `white` are the basic colors names.
 - `bright` can be combined with any of the other color names to make them bright (high intensity).
 - `#XXXXXX` specifies a color using 24-bit RGB hex format; the first two digits are the red value, the next two digits are the green value, and the last two digits are the blue value (some terminal programs cannot display 24-bit colors, and will try to instead use the closest supported color).
+Requires Clink v1.7.0 or newer; in older versions you can use the `sgr` keyword with the corresponding escape code sequence such as `sgr 38;2;255;80;160`.
 - `#XXX` specifies a color using a short RGB hex format; each digit is doubled so `#3fc` means `#33ffcc`.
+Requires Clink v1.7.0 or newer; in older versions you can use the `sgr` keyword with the corresponding escape code sequence such as `sgr 38;2;255;80;160`.

 Examples (specific results may depend on the console host program):
 - `bri yel` for bright yellow foreground on default background color.